OpenSourceSimon/QuoteTab/README.md

 - [ ] Add custom nature video background
 - [ ] Allowing users to choose specific backgrounds
 - [ ] Allowing users to choose custom resolutions
-- [ ] Allowing users to choose between any background category.
+- [ ] Allowing users to choose between any background category
 - [ ] Allowing users to change the language of the quote
-- [ ] Add more quotes in quote API repository